emqx/eip/design/0005-stateless-brokers.md

 When MQTT client subscribes to a node (gateway or core), the node first updates its local routing tables, then forward the subscription information to the core cluster if it is a gateway node.
-Within the core cluster, all routing information is replicated to all core nodes.
+Within the core cluster, all routing information is replicated to all core nodes using mnesia transactions.

 When MQTT client publishes messages, the target topic is used to query for subscribers both locally (the 'Local' subscribers) and remotely (the 'Remote' subscribers).
 When it is a local subscriber, the query should return the subscriber connection's Erlang pid.
-When it's a remote subscriber, the query should return the node ID.
+When it's a remote subscriber, the query should return the node name (atom).

 Upon a node (gateway or core) receiving messages from publishers, the node should query for both local and remote subscribers.
 For local subscribers,